robenkleene/audio-references/max/max.md

 The default template can be changed in "Preferences" -> "Default Patcher Template".

+There's no option to the selection to the grid.

 ## Initial Window Size

 To set the window size and position, select "Definite Initial Window Location".